-- 1. 'help in better targeting of beneficiary[-]oriented schemes. . . by uniquely identifying the residents/beneficiaries, - 2. significantly reduce identity frauds and thereby help in efficient utilisation of funds allocated to these schemes - 3.
-Over a period of time, this may help in reducing the total outlay under these schemes by preventing duplicates both under the same scheme and across various schemes' (DoIT 2011, p.
-78).
+- i. "help in better targeting of beneficiary[-]oriented schemes ... by uniquely identifying the residents/beneficiaries, - ii. significantly reduce identity frauds and thereby help in efficient utilization of funds allocated to these schemes. - iii.
+Over a period of time, this may help in reducing the total outlay under these schemes by preventing duplicates both under the same scheme and across various schemes" (DoIT 2011, p.78).

-The benefit of Aadhaar for residents would be that they can furnish a single source for all identity verifications (proof of both identity and address) required for obtaining various services, without producing any additional document (an ideal situation, which may not be the actual case).
-The official documents claim that Aadhaar will 'also facilitate entry for poor and underprivileged residents into the formal banking system, and the opportunity to avail services provided by the government and the private sector.
-The UID will also give [Indian] migrants mobility of identity'.
+The benefit of Aadhaar for the residents would be that they can furnish Aadhaar as the single source for all identity verifications (proof of identity and proof of address) required for obtaining various services, without producing any additional document (this is the ideal situation, which will see below is not the actual case), i.e. the Aadhaar number on any card can be supplied for verification and authentication.
+The official documents claim that Aadhaar will "also facilitate entry for poor and underprivileged residents into the formal banking system, and the opportunity to avail services provided by the government and the private sector.
+The UID will also give [Indian] migrants mobility of identity" (DoIT 2011, p.79, emphasis added).